Case Study · Market Entry

 Brazilian seller entered the EU successfully

 A São Paulo cosmetics manufacturer wanted to enter the EU through Italy.
-We built the regulatory architecture — VAT, customs, EPR, IOSS intermediary — in a single 60-day program.
+We built the regulatory architecture — VAT, fiscal representation, OSS, customs, EPR — in a single 60-day program.

 The challenge

-As a non-EU seller, the brand needed both fiscal representation (mandatory) and IOSS intermediary services (most providers refuse to take on the joint liability).
+As a non-EU seller, the brand needed fiscal representation (mandatory) to hold an Italian VAT registration and to sell across the EU from local stock.
 They also needed cosmetic-specific compliance — INCI, CPNP notification — beyond the standard VAT setup.
 Time-zone friction made multi-vendor coordination unworkable.

 Our approach